So, how much is 30 US dollars in Chilean pesos?

 This article goes beyond the simple number and gives practical advice for travelers.

-We’ll explain the best places to exchange money, how to avoid common fees, and what 30 dolares a pesos chilenos can actually buy you on your trip to Chile.
+Here’s where to find the best exchange rates, how to avoid those hidden fees, and what 30 dolares a pesos chilenos actually buys you once you land in Chile.
+Want to skip the tourist traps?
+Read on.

 When you travel, the exchange rate is the price of one currency in terms of another.
 Simple, right?

-The mid-market rate is what you see on Google or XE.com.
-The tourist rate, on the other hand, is what you get from a bank or exchange service, and it includes their fee.
+The mid-market rate is what Google and XE.com show you.
+The tourist rate?
+That’s what you’ll actually get from a bank or exchange service, and it’s got their fee baked in.

 Walk a few blocks from the main square to find better, more competitive rates.